kyverno/chainsaw/website/docs/commands/chainsaw_test.md

 ### Options

 ```
-      --duration int   The duration to use as default for configuration. (default 30)
+      --duration duration   The duration to use as default for configuration. (default 30ns)
   -h, --help                help for test
 ```

 ### SEE ALSO